 The platforms we mention about are no good if you want a portfolio website of your own.
 And ultimately, that’s going to give you more control over how you present your portfolio, and look much more professional to prospective clients and employees.

-Adobe provides a service that does just that, called Adobe Portfolio, as part of the Creative Cloud.
-So if you already have a Creative Cloud subscription, it’s well worth checking out.
-(If you don't, check out the latest discounts here).
+Adobe provides a service that does just that, called Adobe Portfolio (opens in new tab), as part of the Creative Cloud.
+So if you already have a Creative Cloud (opens in new tab) subscription, it’s well worth checking out.
+(If you don't, check out the latest Creative Cloud discount).